Inclusion and Intervention in the Early Years (10177.2)

 The University Email policy states that "students wishing to contact the University via email regarding administrative or academic matters need to send the email from the University account for identity verification purposes".
 Therefore all unit enquiries should be emailed using a student university email account.
 Students should contact email@example.com if they have any issues accessing their university email account.

-This unit engages with the literature in the field of inclusive education and disability studies - theoretical perspectives used in this unit examine the nature and lived experience of barriers to, or enablers of, inclusion.
+This unit engages with the literature in the field of inclusive education.
+Theoretical perspectives used in this unit examine the nature and lived experience of barriers to, or enablers of, inclusion.